nawab312/AWS/Networking/VPC/VPCEndpoint.md

 - Only supports Amazon S3 and DynamoDB.

 **How Does It Work?**
 - You create a Gateway Endpoint for S3 or DynamoDB.
+When creating a Gateway VPC Endpoint for S3, AWS asks:
+  - Select route tables
+  - For each selected route table, AWS adds the Entry
 - AWS adds an entry to your VPC's route table, pointing to the AWS service.
 - When your EC2/Lambda wants to access S3 or DynamoDB, it follows this private route instead of using the internet.
 - Route Table Entry